projectriff/riff/riff-cli/docs/riff_delete.md

 ```
       --all                delete all resources including topics, not just the function resource
-      --dry-run            print generated function artifacts content to stdout only
+      --dry-run            print generated commands to stdout only
   -h, --help               help for delete
   -n, --name string        the name of the function (defaults to the name of the current directory)
       --namespace string   the namespace used for the deployed resources (defaults to kubectl's default)